Chapter 3 : Half Timing, Half Luck

 “You want Lucy?
 Great.
 She’s a great girl and one upon a time you two really had something.
 But that something is just an old memory now.
 You have to start something new.
 So don’t sit around just waiting for things to fall into place, Lori, you have to work for what you want.”

-The brothers sat quietly after that, Lysander smiling as he watching his wife dancing with his father, Lorcan studying the table top.
-Thought raced through his mind, his brothers’ speech had left him reeling.
+The brothers sat quietly after that, Lysander smiling, watching his wife dancing with his father, Lorcan studying the table top.
+Thought raced through his mind, his brother's speech had left him reeling.
 He resolved to take Lysander’s advice and to do so quickly.
 He looked up and spotted Lucy, walking alone away from the party.

 Lysander watched with amusement as Lorcan stood abruptly.
 “Going somewhere?”

-“I have to do.”
+“I have to do something.”
 He looked down at Lysander, nodded once, and strode away.